Periods of Automorphic Forms Associated to Strongly Tempered Spherical Varieties: Introduction and main results

 The first one $(\GL_{n+1}\times \GL_n,\GL_n)$ is the model for the Rankin-Selberg integral of $\GL_{n+1}\times \GL_n$.
 There is also an analogue of this model for unitary groups, which is call the unitary Gan--Gross--Prasad model.
 The local relative characters have been computed by R. Neal Harris \cite{H} for both the general linear case and the unitary case.
-The second one $(\SO_{n+1}\times \SO_n,\SO_n)$ is the Gross--Prasad model for special orthogonal groups and the local relative character has been computed by Ichino and Ikeda \cite{II}.
+In the general linear case (resp. unitary case), $\rho_X$ is the standard tensor product representation of ${}^LG$ (resp. the standard product representation of base change).
+The second one $(\SO_{n+1}\times \SO_n,\SO_n)$ is the Gross--Prasad model for special orthogonal groups and the local relative characters have been computed by Ichino and Ikeda \cite{II}.
+In this case, $\rho_X$ is the standard tensor product representation of ${}^LG$.
 For these three models, the period integrals are related to the central values of the tensor $L$-functions.

 In this paper, we give an explicit formula for the local relative characters over unramified places for the remaining two cases $(\GL_4\times \GL_2,\GL_2\times \GL_2)$ and $(\GSp_6\times \GSp_4,(\GSp_4\times \GSp_2)^0)$, as well as the analogue of the model $(\GL_4\times \GL_2,\GL_2\times \GL_2)$ for unitary groups.
 We also computed 7 non-reductive cases that are the Whittaker inductions of the trilinear $\GL_2$-model $(\GL_{2}^{3},\GL_2)$ (which is strongly tempered).